KRAS G12C Inhibition in Non-Small Cell Lung Cancer

 Watch the video below for a deeper look into the role of KRAS G12C in cancer

-Understanding KRASG12C represents an important approach that warrants further investigation
+Understanding the role of KRASG12C in NSCLC warrants further investigation

-AKT, protein kinase B; EGFR, epidermal growth factor receptor; ERK, extracellular signal-regulated kinase; GDP, guanosine diphosphate; GTP, guanosine triphosphate; KRAS, Kirsten rat sarcoma; MEK, mitogen-activated protein kinase kinase; mTOR, mammalian target of rapamycin; NF-κB, nuclear factor kappa-light-chain-enhancer of activated B cells; NSCLC, non-small cell lung cancer; PI3K, phosphoinositide 3-kinase; RAF, rapidly accelerated fibrosarcoma; RAL, Ras-like; RTK, receptor tyrosine kinase.
+AKT, protein kinase B; CYS, cysteine; EGFR, epidermal growth factor receptor; ERK, extracellular signal-regulated kinase; GDP, guanosine diphosphate; GLY, glycine; GTP, guanosine triphosphate; KRAS, Kirsten rat sarcoma; MEK, mitogen-activated protein kinase; mTOR, mammalian target of rapamycin; NF-κB, nuclear factor kappa-light-chain-enhancer of activated B cells; NSCLC, non-small cell lung cancer; PI3K, phosphoinositide 3-kinase; RAF, rapidly accelerated fibrosarcoma; RAL, Ras-like; RTK, receptor tyrosine kinase.

 References: 1.
 Ryan MB, et al. Nat Rev Clin Oncol.
 2018;15:709-720.
 2. Ihle NT, et al. J Natl Cancer Inst.
 2012;104:228-239.
 3. Neel NF, et al. Genes Cancer.
 2011;2:275-287.
 4. Ferrer I, et al. Lung Cancer.
 2018;124:53-64.